Bright Horizons Family Solutions (BFAM) Q2 2017 Results - Earnings Call Transcript

 David H. Lissy - Bright Horizons Family Solutions, Inc.

 Well, Ryan, look, I'm energized by this.
 I've got great confidence in Stephen and really my – as he and I have talked a lot about as we've been planning for this.
 There's plenty to do.
 There's plenty of strategic opportunities for us.
 There's plenty of public policy type of things to be sure we're pursuing.
 There's the continued execution of some of the things that we've been up to for the past few years.
-So, there'll be plenty, I think, for me to do to help ensure his success and his role and to help the company add value.
+So, there'll be plenty, I think, for me to do to help ensure his success in his role and to help the company add value.

-I think, as I've talked about earlier in many other calls, while it's not on the short-term radar, things like further international expansion, the pursuit of other opportunities for us to add value to our clients with services that make sense, all those kinds of things would be in the category of things that I'll be able to help Stephen with and help to ultimately drive more value for the company.
+I think as I've talked about earlier in many other calls, while it's not on the short-term radar, things like further international expansion, the pursuit of other opportunities for us to add value to our clients with services that make sense, all those kinds of things would be in the category of things that I'll be able to help Stephen with and help to ultimately drive more value for the company.

 Ryan Leonard - Barclays Capital, Inc.

 Great.
-And then, I think in the past, we've talked about how things like child care tax credits and a lot of the focus on some of those impacts would somewhat be broadly positive, but I guess to ask kind of a flip side of that question, if there's some government incentive in the U.S. for child care, is there any risk at all that maybe some corporate clients would not be as inclined to set up their own full-service center or any other kind of impacts there that you could think of?
+And then I think in the past, we've talked about how things like child care tax credits and a lot of the focus on some of those impacts would somewhat be broadly positive, but I guess to ask kind of the flip side of that question, if there's some government incentive in the U.S. for child care, is there any risk at all that maybe some corporate clients would not be as inclined to set up their own full-service center or any other kind of impacts there that you could think of?

 David H. Lissy - Bright Horizons Family Solutions, Inc.

 Yeah.
-I would tell you that the – we've been at this a very long time and we've seen many different administrations both Republican and Democratic and have been party to many, many discussions about opportunities to increase government investment in child care.
+I would tell you that the – we've been at this a very long time, and we've seen many different administrations, both Republican and Democratic, and have been party to many, many discussions about opportunities to increase government investment in child care.

 I would say that that it's unlikely that anything nationally would occur, and more likely that things would happen locally in states and in cities as they've done in the past.
-And so, I think that the obvious piece for us is that we're serving, we're not just providing sort of the part day type of early education, we're serving working parents who need the full complement of a full day and everything that go – and the hours that go with that.
-So most even of the state and local programs provide some aspect of subsidy or some aspect of provision for part day or part year care and that really even that is only a portion of what our demographic needs which is the full-time service.
+And so, I think that the obvious piece for us is that we're serving – we're not just providing sort of the part-day type of early education, we're serving working parents who need the full complement of a full day and the hours that go with that.
+So most even of the state and local programs provide some aspect of subsidy or some aspect of provision for part day or part year care and that really even that is only a portion of what our demographic needs, which is the full-time service.

-So, corporate clients really are trying to provide service that obviously is good quality for the children they serve but also serves the interest of their working parents that helps them be at work and be productive and most of the government programs don't satisfy that full need.
-So, in the places – I don't really look at that as a major concern for us.
-What I want to be concerned about is that when programs are contemplated on a local level that we're at the table and that in places where there's going to be the – where the private sector is going to participate in the provision that they're funded in a way that we can participate.
-And in some geographies, that's the case today and some geographies, that's not the case today.
+So corporate clients really are trying to provide service that obviously is good quality for the children they serve but also serves the interest of their working parents that helps them be at work and be productive, and most of the government programs don't satisfy that full need.
+So in the places – I don't really look at that as a major concern for us.
+What I want to be concerned about is that when programs are contemplated on a local level that we're at the table and that in places where the private sector is going to participate in the provision that they're funded in a way that we can participate.
+And in some geographies, that's the case today, and some geographies, that's not the case today.
 But I don't know that anything that's being contemplated would really suffice with respect to what an employer is really looking to provide to their working parents.

 Ryan Leonard - Barclays Capital, Inc.

 Got it.
 Thanks.
-And just one quick one, the guidance that you gave, is everything – is the M&A impact and organic growth consistent with what you've given to the pack or if there are any slight tweaks there?
+And just one quick one – the guidance that you gave, is everything – is the M&A impact and organic growth consistent with what you've given to the pack or was there any slight tweaks there?

 Elizabeth J. Boland - Bright Horizons Family Solutions, Inc.

 No. Pretty consistent.
 I mean, we don't typically – we have tuck-in acquisitions on that side in the typical guidance, and so, that is continued.
-We've been able to execute on a few of those and the rest of it is consistent.
+We've been able to execute on a few of those, and the rest of it is consistent.

 Ryan Leonard - Barclays Capital, Inc.